Kite (Kirsty MacColl album): Critical reception

 On its release, Dave Jennings of Melody Maker described the album as a "thoughtful, mature, yet sometimes exhilarating LP" and "cerebral but instantly likeable; never wild or abandoned, but always intriguing".
 Aside from some "tender moments", he considered most of Kite to show MacColl "on the attack", with her "carefully-layered, deadpan vocals" suiting the "anger" in her lyrics.
 Simon Williams of New Musical Express considered it "an old-fashioned album" with "proper songs [and] resolutely orthodox instruments".
 He concluded, "Kite is charming rather than classy.
 Everything is pleasantly down-to-earth, sweet and sour stories from a woman's point of view which always avoid being emotionally extreme."
-Peter Kane of Sounds noted it "boasts some fine tunes about life, love and the whole damned thing" which is "done in a peculiarly colloquial, very English style" and with "not a hint of pretension".
+Peter Kane of Sounds noted it "boasts some fine tunes about life, love, and the whole damned thing" which is "done in a peculiarly colloquial, very English style" and with "not a hint of pretension".
 He described the album as "one to be proud of" and one which "deserves to be heard".

 In a retrospective review, AllMusic called Kite "the pinnacle of [MacColl's] achievement" and her "best-sustained work".
 They felt that MacColl's songwriting was "excellent", with some of her "sharpest and cleverest words and most memorable melodies."
 Trouser Press wrote of the album: "This sturdy, provocative collection mixes full-bodied pop styles with some country, adding a film noir story sung in French, a pair of wonderful covers and pointed lyrical assaults on both Margaret Thatcher and shallow pop stars."
 The Rolling Stone Album Guide described the album as having a "skillfull, introspective elegance".
+In 2024, The Independent included it in their list of the 20 most underrated albums ever, ranking it number 9.